Yes, a little private banter going on here amongst us, ourselves here, the staff, the EIB network.

 Part of the Obama State Department wanted this deal.

-Remember, we're divided country.
+Remember, we're a divided country.

-You got leftists in this country that think Iran wants to nuke up to protect themselves from us.
+We've got leftists in this country that think Iran wants to nuke up to protect themselves from us.

 It's our problem.